 The Company guarantees that separate account assets will be sufficient to pay certain life insurance or retiree benefits.
 For the majority of these benefits, the sponsoring employers are primarily responsible for ensuring that assets are sufficient to pay these benefits and are required to maintain assets that exceed a certain percentage of benefit obligations.
 If employers fail to do so, the Company or an affiliate of the buyer of the retirement benefits business has the right to redirect the management of the related assets to provide for benefit payments.
 As of December 31, 2022, employers maintained assets that generally exceeded the benefit obligations under these arrangements of approximately \$420 million.
-An additional liability is established if management believes that the Company will be required to make payments under the guarantees; there were no additional liabilities required for these guarantees are classified in Levels 1 and 2 of the GAAP fair value hierarchy.
+An additional liability is established if management believes that the Company will be required to make payments under the guarantees; there were no additional liabilities required for these guarantees, net of reinsurance, as of December 31, 2022.
+Separate account assets supporting these guarantees are classified in Levels 1 and 2 of the GAAP fair value hierarchy.